kapawlak/128A_Remote/4LSite/lab2.md

 :::

 In this lab, we will explore the Biot-Savart law by indirectly determining *the current* in a wire by *measuring the magnetic field*  it produces.
 We will focus on two simple setups, a long straight wire and a loop of current, whose integrals result in a simple expression for the magnetic field.

-### Long Straight Wire
+## Long Straight Wire

-::: Simulation
+::: Simulation long-straight
 <iframe src="https://kapawlak.github.io/PhDemoJS/Apps/BiotSavart_Current_Line/Biot_Savart.html" width= "100%" height="800" style="border:none;"></iframe>
 :::

-Recall that for a long straight wire, the magnetic field wraps around the line of current according to the right-hand rule [Eq](#biot_law):

-::: Figure
+::: RFigure RHR xs
 ![](../imgs/RHR.png)
 :::

+For a long straight wire carrying a current, the magnetic field wraps around the line of current according to the right-hand rule, as shown in [Fi](#Fi-RHR).
+The stength of the measured field will depend on the *current* passing through the wire and the *distance* from the wire you take a measurement.
+A qualitative, interactive example of this is given in [Si](#Si-long-straight).

-Analyzing the integral of the Biot Savart Law,  it can be shown that the strength of the magnetic field at a distance $R$ from the wire is given by the equation:
+To get a quantitative picture, we must apply some calculus.
+Analyzing the integral of the [Eq](#Eq-biot_law) for a straight line geometry,  it can be shown that the strength of the magnetic field at a distance $R$ from the wire is given by:

 ::: Equation biot_wire
 $$